jmettraux/eurotrash/src/baa__keys.md

 AC
 : Armor Class.
-: In grey, surrounded by square brackets, is the descending armour class.
+: In grey, preceded by a down arrow, is the descending armour class.

 ini
 : Initiative.
 What is rolled for the creature to determine its rank in the initiative order.